scandum/quadsort/README.md

 merge.

-The main advantage of the tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that it has been optimized to merge arrays of different lengths.
+The main advantage of the tail merge is that it allows reducing the swap space of quadsort to **n / 2** and that the quad merge strategy works best on arrays of different lengths.
 It also simplifies the quad merge routine which only needs to work on arrays of equal length.

 rotate merge
 ------------